dhaveed/payo/README.md

 ## Coding  Convetion and rules

--  we are using snake case all through the project
+-  we are using snake case all through the project e.g (user_name)
 -  never push to master
 -  all database queries must be executed from the database service, while you call the method from the service you are working on